Ana Marinković: Early life

 Ana Lozanić was born on 7 April 1881 in Belgrade, Kingdom of Serbia to Stanka (née Pačić) and Sima Lozanić.
-Her father was a chemist, professor, and rector of the Grandes écoles (later changed to University of Belgrade).
+Her father was a chemist, professor, and rector of the Velika škola (later changed to University of Belgrade).
 He also was president of the Serbian Royal Academy and served in various posts in the Serbian government.
 Her mother was related to the Vučić-Perišić family and Ana was the middle child of three siblings, including her older brother Milivoje (1878-1963) and younger sister Jelena, later Helen Frothingham (1885-1972).

 Lozanić completed her primary and secondary schooling in Belgrade, where she studied art with Nadežda Petrović.
 She went on to take private art lessons with Rista and Beta Vukanović before she went abroad to further her art studies privately in London and Paris.
 In 1908, she held her first exhibit, with the students of the School of Arts and Crafts, and received praise for her works from Serbian literary magazines.
 Before the end of the decade, she married Vojislav Marinković, a Serbian economist and politician.